EmbarkStudios/kajiya/docs/gi-overview.md

 ![reflections-reveal-ircache-flicker](https://user-images.githubusercontent.com/16522064/170590304-c427f499-46ab-407a-91e2-1fb58de7e998.gif)

 It it will be possible to improve the stability of the irradiance cache, and hopefully recursive tracing and filtering of reflections will make those issues less severe.

+_In the latest version, stochastic interpolation of irradiance cache entries makes this problem less severe._

 ## Noise with small and bright emissive surfaces